 (c) Nicholas Box

-Red Squirrels at the Yorkshire Arboretum
+Red Squirrels at the Castle Howard Arboretum

-The Red Squirrel enclosure has been designed and built entirely by Yorkshire Arboretum staff and volunteers.
+The Red Squirrel enclosure has been designed and built entirely by Arboretum staff and volunteers.
 It’s modelled on similar designs elsewhere, with a perimeter of steel panels with a non-grip coating and a 3m no-leap zone all around, designed to keep Red Squirrels in and Grey Squirrels out.

 The fence circles 2500m2 of ground, including a grove of oaks and other trees, in which the squirrels live natural lives.
-Please remember that they may not always be visible as they sleep or are in their dreys with young.

 There is no extra charge to visit the enclosure.
 Although Red Squirrels may be seen throughout the day, they tend to be most active in the morning and afternoon.
+To discover more about them join our free talk on Tuesdays & Saturdays at 10.30am, (March-Oct, weather dependent) normal admission applies.

 Please note: to keep the Red Squirrels safe, we have some important rules for entering the enclosure, these will be displayed by the door to the enclosure.
 Please follow them.